-If you goal is to lose weight, then you’ll need to cut out around 500 calories a day.
+If your goal is to lose weight, then you’ll need to cut out around 500 calories a day.
 This will help you lose between 1 and 2 pounds per week.
-However, everyone and their body is different.
+However, everyone and their body are different.
 It’s a good idea to speak to a personal trainer or diet expert to discuss the best calorie levels for you and your body.

 Are There Medical Conditions That Mean This Diet Should Be Avoided?